X16Community/x16-rom/README.md

 		4. `joystick_ps2_keycodes` can remap the keyboard joystick
 		5. `iso_cursor_char` sets the blinking cursor screen code to a character other than $9F while in ISO mode.
 		6. `ps2kbd_typematic` sets the keyboard repeat delay and repeat rate.
+		7. `pfkey`, similar to the C128 `PFKEY` API call.
+Within the KERNAL screen editor, the actions of the function keys F1-F8, as well as the SHIFT+RUN action can be changed.
 	* Solved a race in kbd_scan if a KERNAL call was in progress was interrupted by the default ISR.
 	* Removed support for preserving state in the KERNAL ISR for VERA 0.1.1.
 VERA 0.3.1 is the new minimum version.
-	* Implemented the C128 `PFKEY` API call.
-Within the KERNAL screen editor, the actions of the function keys F1-F8, as well as the SHIFT+RUN action can be changed.
 * DOS
 	* Implemented turning on ___experimental___ fast reads (auto_tx) and writes for SD card accesses, implemented via the channel 15 command `"U0>Bn"` where `n` is a value from 0 to 3.
 		* 0 = Turn off fast reads/writes